mohammedazhar150120575/ECS781CC-Coursework-Mohammed-Azhar-150120575/README.md

 Building a RESTful API.

-I.	Log onto the terminal, get into the directory
+Log onto the terminal, get into the directory
-II.
-Log onto AWS, run EC2 instance on t2.medium, keep security protocols all TCP at 0.0.0.0/0 III.
-Run instance
+Log onto AWS, run EC2 instance on t2.medium, keep security protocols all TCP at 0.0.0.0/0 Run instance
-IV.
-Connect to instance by obtaining the DNS which should look like below
-a.	ssh -i "azhar.pem" ubuntu@ec2-54-83-97-176.compute-1.amazonaws.com
+Connect to instance by obtaining the DNS which should look like below ssh -i "azhar.pem" ubuntu@ec2-54-83-97-176.compute-1.amazonaws.com

-V.	Download private key so that you can access your instance as an when necessary, this was saved as Azhar.pem, lab1.pem etc VI.
-Use private key to connect to cloud server Azhar.pem
-a.	chmod 400 azhar.pem
-b.	ssh -i "azhar.pem" ubuntu@ec2-35-168-20-2.compute-1.amazonaws.com
-c.	sudo apt update
+Download private key so that you can access your instance as an when necessary, this was saved as Azhar.pem, lab1.pem etc Use private key to connect to cloud server Azhar.pem chmod 400 azhar.pem ssh -i "azhar.pem" ubuntu@ec2-35-168-20-2.compute-1.amazonaws.com sudo apt update
-d.	sudo apt install docker.io
+	sudo apt install docker.io
-e.	sudo docker run --name cassandra-**** -p 9042:9042 -d cassandra:latest (pulls the latest Cassandra images)
-f.	sudo docker exec –it Cassandra-azhar cqlsh (This connects to Cassandra, so that we can create our tables with regards to the data we will obtain from the external API’s database the table will have headers ID and Weather)
+	sudo docker run --name cassandra-**** -p 9042:9042 -d cassandra:latest (pulls the latest Cassandra images) sudo docker exec –it Cassandra-azhar cqlsh (This connects to Cassandra, so that we can create our tables with regards to the data we will obtain from the external API’s database the table will have headers ID and Weather)
-g.
 	CREATE KEYSPACE (tables) (CREATE KEYSPACE ** WITH REPLICATION ={'class' : 'SimpleStrategy', 'replication_factor' : 1})
-h.
-CREATE TABLE (tables.stats) (CREATE TABLE **.stats (ID int PRIMARY KEY,Name text);)
-i.	select * from tables.stats; (This line exemplifies the correct creation of the keyspace and table) VII.	sudo nano app.py
+	CREATE TABLE (tables.stats) (CREATE TABLE **.stats (ID int PRIMARY KEY,Name text);) select * from tables.stats; (This line exemplifies the correct creation of the keyspace and table) sudo nano app.py
-a.	creates the python code to access the api, and input GET, PUT, POST, DELETE commands which are outlined below, it also allows the import of Flask framework, requests etc.
-VIII.	sudo nano Dockerfile
+	creates the python code to access the api, and input GET, PUT, POST, DELETE commands which are outlined below, it also allows the import of Flask framework, requests etc. sudo nano Dockerfile
-a.
 	For the dockerfile we have included the code presented below